 - 4.21 The resultant modelling predictions are shown in Appendix 2.
 The predictions assumed that all plant was running simultaneously, i.e. 'worst case'.
-The predicted existing mechanical plant noise level at the nearest roof terrace is 47 dB LAeq,T without the inclusion of character corrections. - 4.22 The predicted proposed plant noise level at the nearest roof terrace is also 47 dB LAeq,T. Noise from the proposed plant is expected to be continuous and broadband in nature and therefore no corrections (as per Paragraph 4.15) were added to the predictions to account for tonality or impulsivity.
-Inverters will be selected for condenser sets and air handling units to ensure they ramp up and down smoothly. - 4.23 The predicted mechanical plant noise emissions of 47 dB LAeq,T are equal to the representative background noise level (refer to Paragraph 4.17) at the closest roof terrace. - 4.24 Using the Camden Council noise thresholds (refer to Paragraph 4.14); plant noise emissions at 47 dB LAeq,T are between the LOAEL and the SOAEL. - 4.25 In our view, the proposed plant are acceptable for the following reasons: - The predicted noise emissions from the proposed plant at the nearest roof terrace are equal to the calculated existing plant noise emissions at the same location.
-Therefore, we expect there to be no change in the noise environment at this location with proposed mechanical plant. - Only two units are being proposed and centralised to one area of the rooftop.
-Noise levels at the other surrounding receptors (e.g. the dwellings to the north and south) are therefore expected to be lower than noise levels resulting from the existing plant.
-This will result in a net reduction in plant noise emissions at other nearby sensitive receptors when compared to the predicted existing plant noise emissions. - The assessment is based on 'worst-case' plant noise emissions with all plant operating simultaneously.
-In reality this is unlikely to happen for much of the time (e.g. the variable refrigerant flow unit will only operate during warmer periods), and therefore noise levels will be significantly lower for most of the time. - The NPPG (refer Table 1) states that OAEL noise levels, (i.e. noise levels between the LOAEL and SAOEL) are acceptable provided that the noise is mitigated and reduced to a minimum.
-In this case, we understand the indicative plant has been selected to reduce noise levels as far as practicable. - Further mitigation measures would be to acoustic lag the air handling units and ductwork.
+The predicted existing mechanical plant noise level at the nearest roof terrace is 47 dB LAeq,T without the inclusion of character corrections. - 4.22 The predicted proposed plant noise level at the nearest roof terrace (as shown in Appendix 2, Figure 4 and 6) is 37 dB LAeq,T. Noise from the proposed plant is expected to be continuous and broadband in nature and therefore no corrections (as per Paragraph 4.15) were added to the predictions to account for tonality or impulsivity.
+Inverters will be selected for condenser sets and air handling units to ensure they ramp up and down smoothly. - 4.23 The predicted mechanical plant noise emissions of 37 dB LAeq,T are 10 dB below the representative background noise level (refer to Paragraph 4.17) at the closest noise-sensitive receptor. - 4.24 Using the Camden Council noise thresholds (refer to Paragraph 4.14), plant noise emissions at 47 dB LAeq,T are LOAEL. - 4.25 In addition, the following points should also be considered: - The assessment is based on 'worst-case' plant noise emissions with all plant operating simultaneously.
+In reality this is unlikely to happen for much of the time (e.g. the variable refrigerant flow unit will only operate during warmer periods), and therefore noise levels will be significantly lower for most of the time. - Further mitigation measures would be to acoustic lag the air handling units and ductwork.
 This can be investigated as the design of the plant system progresses.
 This would be inline with the requirement of the NPPG to minimise the noise levels as far as possible.
-The acoustic optimisation of the plant could be secured by Camden Council via the imposition of a suitably worded planning condition.

-4.26 On the basis of the above, it is our view that the development is acceptable in relation to noise from mechanical plant, provided that noise emissions are minimised as far as practicable during the detailed design of the plant.
+The acoustic optimisation of the plant could be secured by Camden Council via the imposition of a suitably worded planning condition. - 4.26 Based on the above, it is our view that the development is acceptable in relation to noise from mechanical plant, provided that noise emissions are minimised as far as practicable during the detailed design of the plant.